 - Share industry news on Twitter or LinkedIn.
-You don’t have to write the article; just share it along with a personal comment.
+You don’t have to post an artilce you've written; just share a relevant article along with a personal comment.

 - Participate in online discussions such as LinkedIn groups or professional blogs.

-- Post videos of yourself speaking or interviewing someone else.
+- Post videos of yourself speaking or interviewing someone else, or being interviewed on a podcast.
 There’s no better way to show off your communication skills!

 Don’t Be an Online Ghost

 If you think you’ve avoided these pitfalls by having no digital footprint, think again.
 Dodging a professional online presence may be hurting you more than you know.
 Casting no digital shadow gives off the impression you have something to hide, are technologically challenged, or just don’t care.
-In fact, more than one-third of employers say they are less likely to interview a job candidate for whom no online information can be found, according to a 2015 survey by CareerBuilder.
+In fact, nearly half (47%) of employers say they are less likely to interview a job candidate for whom no online information can be found, according to this advice from CareerBuilder.

 Don’t let this information overwhelm you; we can help.
 The first step is to conduct a Personal Brand Analysis to discover what your digital footprint is saying about you.
 We’ll provide a strategy for immediate fixes and long-term goals for your Personal Brand online.
 So when your digital closet is searched, they may find a few virtual dust bunnies-- but no digital skeletons.